reema0814/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

     Executive Summary
     ```

-1. **Click through the footnotes** to show where the text in the narrative comes from in the report.
-This demonstrates how Copilot analyzes visuals to generate text explanations.

-1. **Show a bulleted list of insights** and click footnotes to illustrate where each item comes from in the report.

-1. **Explain how Copilot utilizes Generative AI** to build new content from existing data, highlighting its innovative capabilities.

 By following these steps, you can effectively showcase how Copilot can assist in generating reports, suggesting content, and providing insights based on your data model.